 I knew my co-driver pretty well and his driving abilities, which raised my level of confidence in the team driving thing!
-I couldn’t imagine partnering with a co-driver that I
+I couldn’t imagine partnering with a co-driver that I didn’t know.

-so the schedule was always fair and reasonable and never hectic… mostly full loads delivering into L.A.
+by an ex-truck driver so the schedule was always fair and reasonable and never hectic… mostly full loads delivering into L.A.
 The outbound trips were easy and casual.

-Our return trips involved loading produce, and delivering into the Ontario Food Terminal……the product rotated seasonally from the Yuma, AZ area to Salinas, CA. On the return trips, we had to stay with the program pretty steadily.
+Our return trips involved loading produce, and delivering into the Ontario Food Terminal. .The product rotated seasonally from the Yuma, AZ area to Salinas, CA. On the return trips, we had to stay with the program pretty steadily.
 The buyers ‘loved’, teams because of the fast delivery schedule, but there was no time for messing around.

 We would load up our product, scale, balance out and his the road, for the long trip home.

 Seat Settings.
 I had very specific settings for the driver’s seat, which we had originally customized when we bought the truck.
-My partner developed some minor back issues, so later on, he wanted the sear changed.
+My partner developed some minor back issues, so later on, he wanted the seat changed.
 We had more than a few heated arguments about that issue!

 Who pulps the product?
 When we travelled through areas in bad weather, we’d flip a coin to decide who’d get out to pulp the temperature of the load every few hours.
 It wasn’t a big deal, but none the less, it sometimes was, if the weather was really lousy and cold!